SCRIBES, NOTETAKERS, AND READERS

 - The student recruits or asks the professor to make an announcement for a volunteer.

 - A fellow classmate provides a copy of their notes.
-DSP&S will provide carbonless paper (NCR) or student may photocopy the notes through the DSP&S office.
+ACCESS will provide carbonless paper (NCR) or student may photocopy the notes through the ACCESS office.

 - The classmate is paid a stipend at the end of the term.
 The paperwork to be hired must be completed in the first two weeks of volunteering.